steve-fryatt/puzzles/README.md

 ### Manual

-The RISC OS post uses its own manual, defined in `manual/Source.xml`.
+The RISC OS port uses its own manual, defined in `manual/Source.xml`.
 This is based on the upstream manual supplied in Halibut format in `src/core/puzzles.but`, but contains modifications to reflect the RISC OS interface.
+The IDs for the game sections should match the `htmlhelp_topic` values for the respective games.

 The `manual/Source.xml` file contains a comment near the top which should be kept up to date with the commit hash of the last upstream manual to be merged in to the RISC OS version.
 When new changes are brought in from the upstream repository, a diff of `src/core/puzzles.but` can be done between this revision and HEAD, to show the changes which must be manually edited in to the RISC OS manual source.